Tinkerforge/doc/source/Hardware/Bricklets/Current12.rst

 Description
 -----------

-The Current12 :ref:`Bricklet <product_overview_bricklets>` extend the features
+The Current12 :ref:`Bricklet <product_overview_bricklets>` can be used to
-of an :ref:`Brick <product_overview_bricks>` by bidirectional current flow measurments up to 12.5 Ampere.
+extend the features of :ref:`Bricks <product_overview_bricks>` by bidirectional current flow measurments of up to 12.5 Ampere.
-The measured current can be readout in `Ampere <http://en.wikipedia.org/wiki/Ampere>`_ directly.
-Additionally events can be configured, triggered when a specified current is exceeded.
+Additionally events can be configured to receive signals when a specified current is exceeded.

 Typical applications can be found in robotics.
-The bidirectional current flow measurement is advantageous since you can distinguish between charge and discharge.
+With the bidirectional current flow measurement it is possible distinguish between charge and discharge.

 Technical Specifications
 ------------------------